 Four things investors need to know about rising interest rates

 Central banks in many countries have switched course from a policy of lower interest rates and quantitative easing to one dedicated to combating inflation.
 This means increasing interest rates and also unwinding bond purchase programs.
-Most recently, on July 13 the Bank of Canada (BoC) surprised economists by increasing the overnight interest rate by 100 basis points to 2.50%, a third consecutive hike following the 50 basis points hike in June.
+Most recently, on December 7 the Bank of Canada (BoC) increased the overnight interest rate by 50 basis points to 4.25%.

 Here are four things that DIY investors should focus on: